woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 It’s doing all of it — all of it absolutely.
 Why, then, do we persist in believing that we must <u>fend</u> for ourself, that we must look out for #1?
 Existence is taking care of our heart; will it not take care of us?
 Our life is no more than a <u>dewdrop</u> on a leaf, slowly falling off — why all this fighting, ambition, struggling, seeking?
 We are a drop of rain <u>evaporating</u> in the sun.
 Let’s enjoy it!
 Can we see our real situation?

 Let’s look within and let a deep trust arise.
 Let’s let ourself be borne on the back of Existence.
-Let’s let the RI'ver carry us.
+Let’s let the river carry us.
 In truth, It’s carrying us anyway.
 Why struggle?

 But this is not enough for the mind.
 The mind finds it difficult to trust.
 The mind asks, “But what if I die?
 What if I don’t get enough to eat?
 What if I don’t get enough money?
 What if I don’t get the right partner?”
 And so on.

 Mind’s questions presuppose certain preferences.
 But the awakened person has no more preferences.
 If death comes,good; she’ll celebrate it.
 If hunger comes, good; she’ll celebrate it.
 If illness comes, good; she’ll celebrate it.
 If joy comes, good;she’ll celebrate it.
 If the wind blows through the trees, good;she’ll celebrate it.
 Whatsoever it is, she will celebrate it, she will be grateful for it.
-And in truth, the RI'ver is going to flow wherever It flows anyway.
+And in truth, the river is going to flow wherever It flows anyway.
 Why not celebrate the way It is,whatever It is?

 There is a true story of the Sufi master Bayazid and his disciples who came to a town at night.
 It was cold and raining and they were hungry, but the <u>townspeople</u> would not let them in.
 So they went to an <u>adjacent</u> hill, and there Bayazid praised God for his many blessings.
 One of his disciples said,“Now this is too much, you have gone too far.
 We are hungry,cold, wet tonight — and you’re praising God?”
 Bayazid replied,“I must praise Him, for He fulfills my needs so beautifully.
 Tonight I need to be hungry.
 Tonight I need to be cold and in <u>poverty</u>.
 Tonight I need to be wet and <u>shI'vering</u>.
 Otherwise,why should He gI've them to me?
 He takes care of my needs so perfectly.”